Eyton Shalom, M.S., L.Ac., has been a Licensed Acupuncturist in Practice in San Diego, Ca since 1992.

 You should plan on a course of from three to six to ten treatments to either effect a cure, relieve symptoms totally, or partially.
 90% of the time we will see some very positive response before three treatments, and if not, I rarely ask you to continue.

 Are There Side Effects to Acupuncture?

-Acupuncture, when practiced by a licensed professional, is generally safe and free of any side effects.
+Acupuncture, when practiced by a licensed professional, is completely safe and free of any side effects.

 Does Insurance Cover Acupuncture?

 Many insurance companies do – it varies from company to company.
 Check with your carrier to see.
 Sadly, because of recurrent issues getting paid by the insurance companies, I no longer bill insurance.
 All payment is made by the patient, and we do give receipts with billing codes for you to attempt reembursement.

 We DO ACCEPT Health Savings Accounts and Flex Plan Account cards.
 Also Mastercard and Visa.
 Thanks very much!